soudry/ROI_detect/Readme.txt

 Files:
 * Demo.m - Run with option 1, and then option 2 to see how code works
-* RunFISTA.m -  contains the main code
+* RunFISTA.m -  runs the "group lasso" code to detect neuronal centers and activity
-* RunNMFmethod - run coordinate descent gready NMF to find neuronal activity and (non-negtive) shapes
+* RunNMFmethod - run coordinate descent gready NMF to find neuronal activity and (non-negtive) shapes, based on group lasso initialization
 * GetDefaultInput -  fetch default parameters for each dataset (params,flags,specs)

 Folders: